awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-access.md

 Use the following procedure to create an IAM policy that restricts access to parameters by using tags\.

 **Before You Begin**
 Create and tag parameters\.
-For more information, see [Setting Up Parameter Store](sysman-paramstore-settingup.md)\.
+For more information, see [Getting Started with Parameter Store](sysman-paramstore-settingup.md)\.

 **To restrict a user's access to parameters by using tags**